1024inc/engineering-blog/eng-paths/software_engineer_1.md

 </td></tr>
 <tr><td  markdown="1">

-- Understands the product and ways that our customers use it
+- Understands the product and ways that our customers use it.
-- Is able to understand, discuss, and come to a solution, sometimes with the help of others
+- Is able to understand, discuss, and come to a solution, sometimes with the help of others.
-- Participates in troubleshooting issues in their area of focus
+- Participates in troubleshooting issues in their area of focus.
-- Proactive in pairing with other team members to learn the team best practices
+- Proactive in pairing with other team members to learn the team best practices.
-- Completes well-defined tasks, consistently delivering on time and on target, given a clear plan and segmented stories
+- Completes well-defined tasks, consistently delivering on time and on target, given a clear plan and segmented stories.

 </td></tr>
 </table>